indico/indico/doc/guides/UserGuide/Conferences.rst

 |image80|

-You need to fill in the title, content, and author details.
+You need to fill in the title, content, and the mandatory fields specified (if any).
+You have to add/select at least one primary author.
 If you need to you can add any co-authors.
+It is possible to move authors and co-authors by doing drag and drop.
+Sometimes will be possible to attach files to the abstract, if the option has been set by the manager.
 You can also choose which track you would like your abstract to be included in as well as any comments you would like to add.
 You will receive an email notification after submitting.